- Who We Are

 - Announcements that don’t satisfy any of the three conditions above should be sent as a personal message.
 However, please respect our group’s privacy by not including our email group in your bulk email.

 In general, only children who are registered in the coop are to attend our classes.
 However, on the rare occasion that a coop family is temporarily ministering to another family by babysitting their children, an exception can be made.
-If after exhausting all other options, including staying home from coop, the parent is left with no recourse but to bring them to coop, please contact Paula Gramer.
+Please contact Paula Gramer when this happens.
 After receiving approval, the parent needs to contact each teacher for permission for guests to attend coop classes.
 Each teacher is free to tell you that he or she cannot allow your guest in class, in which case your guest is to stay in Study Hall.

 As much as we would like to accommodate all interested families, we will close enrollment when the classes have reached a maximum size.
 Priority for enrollment is as follows: (1) returning coop families (2) New Life Church families (3) all other families, on a first-come-first-served basis.
 After enrollment closes, a family may ask to be put on a waiting list.